 - self-motivated reading and research

-Assessment Assessment methods vary between core and elective classes.
-Assessment for core classes is a combination of examinations worth 60% and assignments worth 40%.
-Elective classes have no examinations and are assessed in a variety of ways using essay/report based assignments worth 100%.
+Assessment for core classes comprises a combination of examinations worth 60% and assignments worth 40%.
+Elective classes have no examinations and are assessed in a variety of ways using essay/report-based assignments worth 100%.

-A first or upper-second-class Honours degree, or overseas equivalent, in marketing or business.
-Business-related degrees should include some Marketing component.
+Minimum second-class Honours degree, or overseas equivalent, in marketing or business.
+Business-related degrees should include some marketing component.

-Places may be available to applicants whose significant work experience warrants direct entry to this programme.
+Places may be available to applicants whose significant work experience warrants direct entry.

 English language proficiency must be at IELTS 6.5 minimum.